ttopper/CPSC129/docs/10.1_HTTP_REST/12_Our_HTTP_request_response_cycles.md

     -   Response: Homepage of site (Seems reasonable, but not the only possibility --- we could give them a successful deletion message
-        --- but this seems reasonable because we need to send them somewhere, and since the current object” just got deleted we can’t send them to view it.)
+        --- but this seems reasonable because we need to send them somewhere, and since the “current object” just got deleted we can’t send them to view it.)
 -   Update an object
     -   Request: GET http://localhost/*uid/update_form*